sjl/.plan/README.markdown

 * Started sketching out some basic structure on [Silt2][] for the [jam][lispjamaugust16].
 I think I'm going to try using a state machine as the main game loop and see how it goes.

+### 2016-08-03

+### 2016-08-04

+* Started working on [Silt2][] for real.
+Spent some time figuring out how to make Diamond-Square terrain tile/wrap properly.
+It's not as simple as people make it out to be, but I think I've got it working nicely now.
+Gonna have to remember to write a little blog post about that.
+* Set up my build process so I can deploy Silt2 as I work on it.
+You can `telnet silt.stevelosh.com` to play what I've got so far.
+It's not much though -- really just the basic terrain/height generation for now.
+But it's a start.